juicedata/juicefs/docs/en/development/data_structures.md

 }
 ```

-Slices are an array of bytes, corresponding to one [Slice](#3.1.8-chunk) per 24 bytes.
+Slices are an array of bytes, and each [Slice](#3.1.8-chunk) corresponds to 24 bytes.

 #### 3.3.9 SliceRef